wushanyun64/27Al_CQ_prediction/README.md

 # Demonstration

-- previously trained model can be tested on the small demonstration data in `./example/` file, `cd` to the exmaple file and run it to see the result.
+previously trained model can be tested on a small demonstration dataset (20 structures) in `./example/` file, `cd` to the example file and run it to see the result.

 ```
 $ python example.py